The 10 Best and Worst Ways to Look for a Job

 Tips from 'What Color Is Your Parachute?' author Richard N. Bolles

-(This article about job hunting is adapted from What Color Is Your Parachute?
+(In memory of Richard N. Bolles, who died Friday at age 90, Next Avenue is republishing this 2016 article adapted from What Color Is Your Parachute?
 2017 Edition by Richard N. Bolles.)

 Some of the 10 traditional job hunting methods that follow have a pretty good track record and will repay you for time spent pursuing them.
 But others have a really terrible track record and are a waste of your time and energy.